Adil Arslan: Early life

-Adil was born in 1880 in Beirut a city which was then under Ottoman rule.
-His father, Prince Hammoud ben Hassan Arslan, was descended from the princes of Mount Lebanon.
+Adil was born to a Druze family in 1880 in Beirut a city which was then under Ottoman rule.
+His father, Prince Hammoud bin Hassan Arslan, was descended from the princes of Mount Lebanon.
 Adil's brothers are Prince Nassib, Prince Shakib and Prince Hassan.
 He attended the American school of Choueifat where he was taught by the writer Boutros Al-Bustani.
 Later, he would settle again in his native Beirut, where he studied in his higher education.
 After which he traveled to the capital of the Ottoman Empire, Istanbul, where he enrolled the Faculty of Law and Public Administration.

 Career

 Ottoman Empire

 Between 1908 and 1912, he was appointed as a member of the Council of Ottoman Representatives for Mount Lebanon which made him the youngest member of the board.
 After which he will be appointed in 1913 1st Secretary attached to the Ministry of the Interior of Istanbul, then responsible for immigration for Syria in 1914, the equivalent of the Ministry the Interior.

 In 1915, he was appointed deputy mayor of the Chouf region in Mount Lebanon and in 1916 Kaymakam of Chouf appointed by the Minister of the Interior.

 In context of the Great Arab Revolt he then joined the Young Arab Society where he engage in secret organizations to demand the independence of Arab countries and the establishment of a United Arab State.